wbing520/wbing520.github.io/_posts/Java/2020-04-03-PriorityQueueInJava.md

 ---
 layout: post
 title: PriorityQueue in Java
-categories: Blog, Java
+categories: Blog Java
 description: PriorityQueue - Java data structure.
 keywords: blog, java, Data Structures
 ---

 ## PriorityQueue in Java
 Priority queue is a queue follows First-In-First-Out rule.
 The elements of PriorityQueue are ordered by the natural ordering or by a Comparator on which constructor used.